deepmark/c2pa-soft-binding-stack/README.md

   real Vigil-128 DSP.
 - Fingerprint plugins: not implemented; see `src/plugins/fingerprint/README.md` for the contract.
-- Ingestion-api stores artifacts on a Docker volume only; for shared multi-host deployments, point `STORAGE_ROOT` at network-attached storage or extend `services/storage.py` with an S3 backend.
+- Ingestion-api stores binary artifacts on a Docker volume only; for shared multi-host deployments, point `STORAGE_ROOT` at network- attached storage or extend `repositories/artifacts.py` with an S3 backend.
 - The `/matches/byContent` and `/matches/byReference` endpoints in
   resolution-api still return empty results — they don't yet call back into the plugin containers to recompute bindings.